openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-sipclient.md

 1. Insert your SIP account credentials, they are used instead of those stored on the openHAB server.
 1. Insert the SIP address/phone number of your SIP account, it is used to hide your local identity from the call dial.

+## SIP Connection State Item

+The advanced `sipStateItem` property allows to define a String Item to publish the current SIP connection state to the openHAB server.

+There are the following basic states:

+- `connected`: The SIP client has connected to the SIP server and ready to make outgoing calls.
+- `registered`: The SIP client has registered at the SIP server and ready to receive calls.
+- `disconnected`: The SIP client has disconnected from the SIP server.

+In addition, there are the following call states, which provide the caller ID of the remote party, e.g. `**620@fritz.box` after a colon:

+- `incoming`: An incoming call is received, e.g. `incoming:**620@fritz.box`.
+- `incoming-accepted`: An incoming call has been accepted and is now active, e.g. `incoming-accepted:**620@fritz.box`.
+- `outgoing`: An outgoing call is started.
+- `outgoing-accepted`: An outgoing call has been accepted and is now active.
+- `ended`: The call has been ended.
+- `failed`: The call has failed.

+The `sipStateItem` is useful to track the SIP connection state on the openHAB server and work with it, e.g. in rules.

 ## Configuration

 <!-- DO NOT REMOVE the following comments -->